 For businesses with fewer than 250 employees, the cost of providing 14 days of Statutory Sick Pay per employee will be refunded by the government in full.
 This will provide two million businesses with up to £2 billion to cover the costs of large-scale sick leave.

 There will be a £10,000 cash grant to our smallest businesses, delivered by local authorities.
 Small businesses that pay little or no business rates and are eligible for small business rate relief (SBBR) or rural rate relief will be contacted by their local authority – they do NOT need to apply.
 The funding will be provided to local authorities in early April.

 Guidance for local authorities on the scheme will be provided shortly.

 Finally, the government is introducing a business rates holiday for retail, hospitality and leisure businesses in England for the 2020 to 2021 tax year.

 A £25,000 grant will also be provided to retail, hospitality and leisure businesses operating from smaller premises, with a rateable value between £15,000 and £51,000.

 Any enquiries on eligibility for, or provision of, the reliefs should be directed to the relevant local authority.
 Guidance for local authorities on the business rates holiday will be published by 20 March.

-If you have any questions in regards to any of the above?
-Would like to see how your business might be affected?
-Or know of any other business that might benefit from a conversation in terms of what is currently (or to be made) available to their business, then please don’t’ hesitate to contact us.
+Do you have any questions in regards to any of the above?
+Would you like to see how your business might be affected?
+If you know of any other business that might benefit from a conversation in terms of what is currently (or to be made) available to their business, then please don’t hesitate to contact us.